Last topics

 Popular topics

-- What are some examples of social norms?
+- What are social norms examples?

-- What is structural functionalism theory in sociology?
+- What is conversational analysis in discourse analysis?

 - What is Microsociological perspective?